Indiabulls Housing extends relief measures for families of Covid-hit staff

-New Delhi, May 23 (IANS) Indiabulls Housing Finance has extended its support initiatives for the Covid-hit employees and their families.
+New Delhi: Indiabulls Housing Finance has extended its support initiatives for the Covid-hit employees and their families.

 The company has decided that in case of a death of any of its employees due to Covid, it would continue to pay the monthly salary to the bereaved family for a period of two years, among other measures.